nhsconnect/FHIR-NRLS-API/pages/explore/api_consumer_documentreference.md

 - SHALL return a `200` **OK** HTTP status code on successful execution of the interaction.
 - SHALL return a `Bundle` of `type` searchset, containing either:
     - One or more `documentReference` resource that conforms to the `nrls-documentReference-1` profile; or
-    - One `OperationOutcome` resource if the interaction is a success, however no documentReference record has been found.
+    - A '0' (zero) total value indicating no record was matched i.e. an empty 'Bundle'.
-- Where an documentReference is returned, it SHALL include the `versionId` and `fullUrl` of the current version of the `documentReference` resource.
+- Where a documentReference is returned, it SHALL include the `versionId` and `fullUrl` of the current version of the `documentReference` resource.

 Failure: